antinolabsdev/wddOnboardingLibrary/README.md

 ## Usage

-	1. Create the instance the of the CustomButton class
+	1. Create the instance  of a CustomButton class
 	2. Connected with the parent layout.
 	3. Call the method of the custom layout and pass the parameters accessKey and secretKey 4   Add the view with customLayout.